I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/usbcamdi/ns-usbcamdi-_usbcamd_device_data.md

 Pointer to the camera minidriver defined <a href="..\usbcamdi\nc-usbcamdi-pcam_process_raw_frame_routine.md">CamProcessRawVideoFrame</a> callback function.
 This is an optional entry point.
 If the minidriver does not implement this function, it must point to an empty function.

-`CamProcessUSBPacket`

-Pointer to the camera minidriver defined <a href="..\usbcamdi\nc-usbcamdi-pcam_process_packet_routine.md">CamProcessUSBPacket</a> callback function.
-This is an optional entry point.
-If the minidriver does not implement this function, it must point to an empty function.

-`CamRestoreState`

-Pointer to the camera minidriver defined <a href="..\usbcamdi\nc-usbcamdi-pcam_state_routine.md">CamRestoreState</a> callback function.
-This is an optional entry point.
-If the minidriver does not implement this function, it must point to an empty function.

-`CamSaveState`

-Pointer to the camera minidriver defined <a href="https://msdn.microsoft.com/library/windows/hardware/ff557635">CamSaveState</a> callback function.
-This is an optional entry point.
-If the minidriver does not implement this function, it must point to an empty function.

 `CamStartCapture`

 Pointer to the camera minidriver defined <a href="..\usbcamdi\nc-usbcamdi-pcam_start_capture_routine.md">CamStartCapture</a> callback function.
 This entry point is required.